dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 [§13.3.1 Blocks > General][blocks-general]:

 > ~~It is a compile-time error for an iterator block to contain an unsafe context ([§23.2][unsafe-contexts]).~~
-> An iterator block always defines a safe context, even when its declaration is nested in an unsafe context.
+> An iterator block always defines a safe context, even when its declaration is nested in an unsafe context
+> **unless the iterator method itself is marked with the `unsafe` modifier ([§23.2][unsafe-contexts])**.

+Note that `yield return`s in unsafe contexts are compile-time errors (see below), so the only way to have a successfully compiling unsafe iterator method is if it contains only `yield break`s.

 [§13.6.2.4 Ref local variable declarations][ref-local]: